- How is neuroblastoma treated?

 Retinoid therapy for neuroblastoma

-In children with high-risk neuroblastoma, treatment with a retinoid called 13-cis-retinoic acid (isotretinoin) reduces the risk of recurrence after high-dose chemotherapy and stem cell transplant.
-Most doctors now recommend 6 months of 13-cis-retinoic acid once a transplant is completed.
-It is taken as a capsule, twice a day for 2 weeks, followed by 2 weeks off.
+In children with high-risk neuroblastoma, treatment with a retinoid called 13-cis-retinoic acid (isotretinoin) reduces the risk of the cancer coming back after high-dose chemotherapy and stem cell transplant.
+Most doctors now recommend 6 months of 13-cis-retinoic acid after the transplant.
+This drug is taken as a capsule, twice a day for 2 weeks, followed by 2 weeks off.

-Researchers are now trying to develop more effective retinoids and to define the exact role of this approach in the treatment of neuroblastoma.
+Researchers are now trying to develop more effective retinoids and to define the exact role of this approach in treating neuroblastoma.

 Possible side effects

-The most common side effect of 13-cis-retinoic acid is drying and cracking of the lips.
-Dry skin or eyes are also possible, as are nosebleeds and changes in the nails.
+The most common side effect of 13-cis-retinoic acid is dry and cracked lips.
+Dry skin or eyes are also possible, as are nosebleeds, muscle and joint pains, and changes in the nails.